 Juneteenth marks the day, June 19, in 1865 when General Gordon Granger of the United States Army arrived in Galveston, Texas and informed enslaved people of African descent that they were free.
 Ironically, the date of this last declaration of freedom is the emancipation holiday most often celebrated today.
-For more on Juneteenth check out our list of resources at the bottom of this page!
+(For more Juneteenth history, resources, and events, check out our Juneteenth 2021 webpage!)

 Beginning with Abraham Lincoln’s signing of the Emancipation Proclamation on January 1, 1863, African Americans gathered to celebrate.
 Susie King Taylor, who served as a laundress and nurse, with the First South Carolina Volunteers (later the 33rd United States Colored Troops) included a detailed description in her memoir of one of the first emancipation celebrations: